 Sakura could not stand by and listen to this anymore.
 She didn't care if he insulted her or tried to kill her a hundred times over, but she would not tolerate his total disrespect for the one person in this world who still gave a damn about him after everything he'd done.
 Chiyo deserved better than that.

 She swung her fist around and punched Sasori with all the natural strength she could muster.
-His cheek splintered under her knuckles and his head spun ninety degrees to the side with a sickening crack.
+His cheek splintered under her knuckles and his head spun to the side with a sickening crack.
 Sakura seethed, and Sasori's pretty, honey eyes turned to glance at her askance.